tjferry14/My-Pythonista-Projects/README.md

 A simple script using UI that says whatever you type into it.

-**Note: Using the record feature on the iOS 8 beta crashes Pythonista.
+**Note: Using the record feature on iOS 8 crashes Pythonista.
 This is not fully completed yet as well.**

 ### Capture-Media.py

 A simple script using UI that records media from your iPad.
 Created by @tony on the Pythonista Forums.

-**Note: Running this on the iOS 8 beta crashes Pythonista.**
+**Note: Running this on iOS 8 crashes Pythonista.**

 ### myemail.py